FINRA Entitlement Program Frequently Asked Questions

-Q3: What are the designating criteria of an SAA?
+Q3: What are the criteria for designating an SAA?

-A: An organization is responsible for selecting an SAA and ensuring that all related FINRA Entitlement procedures and policies are followed.
-The SAA is a powerful role with administrator rights to all applications and entitlements that are available for your organization and careful consideration should be made when designating an SAA.
+A: Each firm is responsible for selecting an SAA.
+The SAA is a powerful role with administrator rights to all applications and entitlements that are available for an organization and careful consideration should be made when designating an SAA.
 Consider the following when designating your SAA:

-- Must be formally delegated the authority by the organization/agency and as authorized in the New Organization Super Account Administrator (SAA) Form (or Update/Replace Super Account Administrator (SAA) Form) to perform the SAA responsibilities on its behalf.
+- An SAA is formally delegated the authority by the organization and authorized by the New Organization Super Account Administrator (SAA) Form (or the Replace SAA online process) to perform the SAA responsibilities on the organization’s behalf.

 Q4: How many SAAs can an organization have?